Dedicated to Excellence in Health Care Management

 Labor Benchmarking

 A hospital labor benchmarking analysis compares current staffing levels to optimum levels in our proprietary database.
 This involves review of actual and/or budgeted workload indicators (volume statistics) and labor resources for the current fiscal year.
-AMS recommends that this analysis include discussions with department managers regarding systems or staffing issues; but it is not required.
-This decision is based upon the culture of the organization and the intended use of the information.
-If the organization is looking to identify high level opportunities for more in-depth analysis, the department manager interviews are not required.
-If the organization is planning on taking action based upon the results, manager interviews increase the accuracy of the results and manager buy-in.
+The analysis includes discussions with department managers regarding systems and barriers to effective staffing.
+The manager interviews increase the accuracy of the results and manager buy-in.

-1. Meet with Senior Management: The project approach is reviewed and specific target areas are identified.
+• Meet with Senior Management: The project approach is reviewed and specific target areas are identified

-3. Conduct on site interviews: These interviews include senior management and can include department managers (recommended).
+• Conduct on site interviews: These interviews include senior management and can include department managers

-4. AMS Conducts Analysis: Department-specific data is compared to optimal ranges to identify variances.
+• AMS Conducts Analysis: Department-specific data is compared to optimal ranges to identify variances

-5. Review Preliminary Findings: Variances found are discussed and verified with senior management.
+• Review Preliminary Findings: Variances found are discussed and verified

-6. Prepare and present report: A brief report outlining the results, focused on hospital productivity and FTEs is presented.
+• Prepare and present report: A report outlining the results for each cost center is presented

 Typical initial implemented savings range from 2-4% of total labor expense.
 Additional labor savings can be achieved by a more detailed review of outlier cost centers through a department operational diagnostic, detailed department review, and/or workflow analysis.